lena-vogel/thesis/README.md

 - In this study, we exclusively used `.dta` files, so make sure to download this type of files.
 - All the data are openly accessible on the Health and Retirement Study website: [HRS](https://hrsdata.isr.umich.edu/).
 - There, download the years (also called waves) of interest into the dta file:
-    - Core files (contains all answers to all questionnaires in 2-year intervals), see [Core Data](https://hrsdata.isr.umich.edu/data-products/public-survey-data)
+    - [Core files](https://hrsdata.isr.umich.edu/data-products/public-survey-data) (contains all answers to all questionnaires in 2-year intervals)
-    - Exit files (registers the people who die), see [Exit data](https://hrsdata.isr.umich.edu/data-products/rand-hrs-exitpost-exit-interview-and-finder-files-2020)
+    - [Exit files](https://hrsdata.isr.umich.edu/data-products/rand-hrs-exitpost-exit-interview-and-finder-files-2020) (registers the people who die)
 - Strictly follow the following example of structure for the files downloaded

 Structure of the repository: